caslynphang/is213esd/README.md

 ## :book: Others

 ### :key: Polygon API
 Due to the nature of the key constantly changing dates, we have hard coded the date in as our environment URL for docker-compose.
-However, in the files that use the API Key, they will automatically retrieve the data based on the function we created
+However, in the files that use the API Key, they will automatically retrieve the data based on the function we created, and the date will not be fixed